-- Ensure you, your sponsor, and your witness sign a Training Agreement with the Ministry of Labour, Immigration, Training and Skills Development.
-Once it is registered, you will receive a copy of the registered Training Agreement for your records. - Notify the local Service Delivery Office immediately if any changes to contact information or training agreement, especially if you change sponsors. - Review the Logbook regularly with your trainer and sponsor to discuss your progress, ask questions, seek feedback and have the trainer sign-off on competencies - ✓ Keep an accurate record of the hours you work. - Attend classroom training when it is offered. - Apply for the financial incentives for which you are eligible.
+- Notify Ministry of Advanced Education and Skills Development (MAESD) staff immediately of any changes to contact information or training agreement, especially if you change sponsors. - Review the Log Book regularly with your trainer and sponsor to track your progress. - Keep an accurate record of the hours you work. - Attend classroom training when it is offered. - Apply for the financial incentives for which you are eligible. - Pay your annual membership fee to the Ontario College of Trades and keep your membership in good standing.

-Completing Your Logbook
+Completing Your Log Book